Nebraska Section 8 Housing

 Who Qualifies for Section 8 Housing in Nebraska?

-• U.S. citizenship or eligible immigration status: At least one member of the household must be a U.S. citizen or have eligible immigration status to be eligible for Section 8 housing.
+Residency and Immigration Status: At least one household member must be a U.S. citizen or have eligible immigration status.

 Income Limits for Section 8 Housing in Nebraska

 In Nebraska, the income limits for Section 8 housing vary by county and household size.
-As of 2023, the income limits for a household of various sizes can be seen in the table to below.
+Below is an estimate of the 2025 income limits based on household size:

 To determine if a household meets the income limits for Section 8 housing in Nebraska, the housing authority will consider the household's gross income, which includes income from all sources, such as wages, salaries, and benefits.
 The housing authority may also take into account certain deductions, such as medical expenses and child care costs, when calculating the household's income.